Simon Berrisford

-Simon Berrisford (born 29 December 1963) is a British rower.
+Simon Netcott Berrisford (born 29 December 1963) is a former British rower.
 He competed in the men's coxless four event at the 1988 Summer Olympics and in the men's coxed four at the 1992 Summer Olympics.
 He won a silver medal at the 1989 World Rowing Championships in the coxless pairs, partnered by Steve Redgrave.

+In 1989, he won the Silver Goblets & Nickalls' Challenge Cup (the premier coxless pair event) with Redgrave at the Henley Royal Regatta, rowing for Leander.